 To eliminate Balkan toolset our malware researchers recommend scanning your computer with Spyhunter.

-There are many other remote access trojans (or legitimate remote access tools that are used for malicious purposes) on the Internet, some examples are Poison Ivy, NetWire and Quasar.
-Either way, when used/misused by cyber criminals, they can cause a lot of trouble to people who have their computer infected with them.
-Most of the times cyber criminals use them to steal details or perform actions that would help them to generate income.
-It is important to remove tools of this type the second they were detected.
+There are many other remote access trojans (or legitimate remote access tools that are used for malicious purposes) on the internet.
+Some examples are Poison Ivy, NetWire, and Quasar.
+When misused by cyber criminals, they can cause serious problems for people with infected computers.
+Criminals often use them to steal details or perform actions to enable them to generate revenue.
+Therefore, remove tools of this type immediately.

 How did BalkanRAT infiltrate my computer?

-It is known that cyber criminals spread BalkanRAT and BalkanDoor through spam campaigns (emails).
-These trojans get downloaded and installed through website links that are disguised as addresses of official, legitimate institutions.
-When clicked, these links lead to executable files that are disguised as important, official PDF documents.
-Executable files are RAR self-extractors that are designed to silently install either BalkanDoor or BalkanRAT.
-Research shows that cyber criminals distribute them through ACE archive files that are disguised as RARs and designed to exploit the WinRAR ACE vulnerability known as CVE-2018-20250.
-It is known that this vulnerability is often used to distribute various malicious software because it does not require executing the downloaded file.
+Cyber criminals proliferate BalkanRAT and BalkanDoor through spam campaigns (emails).
+These trojans are downloaded and installed through website links disguised as the addresses of official, legitimate institutions.
+When clicked, however, these links lead to executable files that are disguised as important, official PDF documents.
+The executable files are RAR self-extractors that stealthily install BalkanDoor or BalkanRAT.
+Research shows that cyber criminals distribute them through ACE archive files disguised as RARs and designed to exploit the WinRAR ACE vulnerability known as CVE-2018-20250.
+This vulnerability is often used to distribute various malicious software, since it does not require execution of the downloaded file.

 How to avoid installation of malware?

-Do not open attachments or web links that are presented in emails received from unknown or suspicious addresses, even it emails or files attached to them are presented as official.
-Do not download or install software (or files) through tools like third party downloaders, installers, Peer-to-Peer networks, unofficial pages, free file hosting or freeware download pages and so on.
-We recommend to use only official pages for that.
+Do not open attachments or web links that are presented in emails received from unknown or suspicious addresses, even if the emails or files attached to them are presented as 'official'.
+Do not download or install software or files through tools such as third party downloaders, installers, Peer-to-Peer networks, unofficial pages, free file hosting or freeware download pages, and so on.
+Use only official web pages.
 Update software with tools that are provided by official software developers.
-Do not activate it via unofficial tools: 'cracking' tools are illegal and often lead to installations of malware.
-Always keep installed anti-virus or anti-spyware software enabled and scan the system with it regularly.
+Do not activate it via unofficial tools - 'cracking' tools, for example, are illegal and often lead to installation of malware.
+Keep installed anti-virus or anti-spyware software enabled and scan the system with it regularly.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.